JeffDeCola/my-frontend-and-backend-api-examples/README.md

 ## FRONTEND AND BACKEND API EXAMPLES

-A frontend consists of a browser.
-The backend may consist of a web server and/or a backend server.
+The **frontend** consists of a browser.
+The **backend** may consist of a web server and/or a backend server.
+Lets have them talk to each other.

 ![IMAGE - frontend-backend-overview - IMAGE](docs/pics/frontend-backend-overview.jpg)